luispellizzon/feedback-UI-json-server/README.md

-## Features
+## Features:
-- Write a review and select a number from 1 to 10 as a rate.
+- Write reviews and select a number from 1 to 10 to rate the service/product.
 - Real-time validation:
   - The review can`t be under 10 characters, otherwise a message will appear and the button Send will remain disabled.
 - Editing review
 - Route to go to about page after clicking the ? icon, and route to go to main page if clicked on Feedback UI title  or back to home page button
 - Average Rating
 - Reviews counter